EliasVahlberg/saltglass-steppe/design_docs/CREATIVE_DIRECTION_SUMMARY.md

 ### The Weirdness Dial
 Set to **Mythic-Reverent** (6/10 on the weird scale).

+The Saltglass should feel *numinous*—awe mixed with unease.
+Not horror, but dread as a constant undercurrent.
+"A lens that belonged to three dead saints" works because it's strange *and* slightly unsettling.

 | Too Normal | Target Zone | Too Weird |
 |------------|-------------|-----------|